National Wetland Condition Assessment:

 of Wetlands in the United States

 This report summarizes the National Wetland Condition Assessment’s key findings on U.S. wetland condition.
-EPA and its state and tribal partners conducted the survey in 2016.
+The EPA and its state and Tribal partners conducted the survey in 2021.

 Scroll to Begin